twilsonco/SiriShortcuts/MenuGenerator.md

 ### Creating The Dictionary

-To make an advanced menu you need to create a dictionary with the following text keys:
+To make an advanced menu you need to use a `Dictionary` action with the following text keys:

 1. `title` - This will be the larger bold text title for each menu option.
 2. `sub` - This will be the smaller text below that.